Every new year brings possibilities and new year’s resolutions for homeowners.

 5. Keep your home safe

 Keeping your home safe is vital for the protection of your family.
-This includes ensuring all your smoke and carbon monoxide detectors are working correctly.
+This includes making sure all your smoke and carbon monoxide detectors are working correctly.

 Check your carbon monoxide detectors and other alarms throughout your home.
 Ensure your home is ventilated and updated with the latest safety standards.
 Other safety precautions to consider are installing a security system, upgrading door locks and installing outdoor lighting.